vallard/K8sServerless/kubeless/README.md

 ### Minio Setup

-Need to delete minio and start again?
+#### Add Webhooks to Minio

+Let's start fresh with a config file for helm.
+This way we can add our webhooks to call the resize function.

 ```
 helm del --purge fonkfe
 ```

-Recreate it:
+Recreate it with:
 ```
-helm install stable/minio --name fonkfe --set service.type=LoadBalancer,persistence.enabled=true
+helm install stable/minio --name fonkfe -f config.yaml
 ```

-Make some buckets to test with.
+### Make Buckets

+We will use this function in our big application.
+Let's make some buckets:

 ```
 mc mb minio/uploads
 mc mb minio/thumbs
 ```

-Get the current values:

 ```
 helm inspect values stable/minio >config-old